Gucci Mane: Personal life

-Davis disclosed in his autobiography that he has a son born in 2007 whom he had not known about until the child was 10 months old.
+Davis disclosed in his 2017 autobiography that he has a son born in 2007 whom he had not known about until the child was ten months old.

+Davis stated in his 2025 autobiography that he was diagnosed with bipolar disorder and schizophrenia.

 Legal issues

 2001–2008

 In April 2001, Davis was arrested on cocaine charges and sentenced to 90 days in county jail.

 On May 10, 2005, Davis was attacked by a group of men at a house in Decatur, Georgia.
 Davis and his companions shot at the group, killing one.
 The corpse of that attacker, Pookie Loc, was found later behind a nearby middle school.
 Davis turned himself in to police investigators on May 19, 2005, and was subsequently charged with murder.
 Davis claimed that the shots fired by him and his party were in self-defense.
 The DeKalb County district attorney's office dropped the murder charge in January 2006 due to insufficient evidence.
 The previous October, in an unrelated matter, Davis had pleaded no contest to a charge of aggravated assault for assaulting a nightclub promoter the previous June; at the time the murder charge was dropped, he was serving a six-month county jail sentence for this.
 Davis was released from jail in late January 2006.

 In September 2008, Davis was arrested for a probation violation for completing only 25 out of 600 community service hours following his 2005 arrest for aggravated assault.
 He was sentenced to a year in the county jail but was released after six months.
 He was incarcerated in the Fulton County jail for probation violation and released on May 12, 2010.